-Being a farmer can split opinions with the relentless job, physical challenges and uncertain futures.
-Farmers have been known to grow food, becoming self-sufficient and benefiting themselves and others with their toiling workload.
+Being a farmer can split opinions with the relentless job, physical challenges, and uncertain futures.
+Farmers have been known to grow food, becoming self-sufficient, and benefiting themselves and others with their toiling workload.
 But what if you looked at the positives?
-What if you realized the potential of growing your own food and becoming entirely self-sufficient?
+What if you realized the potential of growing your food and becoming entirely self-sufficient?

-Now, for those who believe farming is a job that only requires a tedious work, you could not be more wrong.
-Farming requires efforts, intelligence, timing as well as patience.
-It is a career that can give you a feeling of self-sufficiency and joy and here are a few basic tips to help you start off!
+Now, for those who believe farming is a job that only requires tedious work, you could not be more wrong.
+Farming requires efforts, intelligence, timing, as well as patience.
+It is a career that can give you a feeling of self-sufficiency and joy, and here are a few basic tips to help you start off!

 1. Manage your Finances

-Your finances should always be a priority when you’re thinking of to start a farm.
-Do not limit your ambition based on the finances you have, as there are various funding methods, including grants and loans in order to get yourself running.
+Your finances should always be a priority when you’re thinking of starting a farm.
+Do not limit your ambition based on the finances you have, as there are various funding methods, including grants and loans, to get yourself running.
 But make sure you do your research before taking a further step.
 It is also crucially important to keep on top of finances as a whole.
 Simplify this by bookkeeping or any system that can help you keep track and stay on top of everything.

 2. Make a Plan

-This is an important step as by this you can decide how you will manage your farm, as well as introducing a strict plan in order to succeed.
-Designing your farm can answer questions such as: What you would like to grow?
+This is an important step as by this, you can decide how you will manage your farm, as well as introducing a strict plan to succeed.
+Designing your farm can answer questions such as: What would you like to grow?
 Do you have the resources?
-Do you have enough land and finally can you coincide this design alongside your budget?
+Do you have enough land, and finally, can you coincide this design alongside your budget?

 3. Study and Observe